(While supplies last, ours are here.)

 Rough service bulbs are incandescent lights, and therefore they look and dim and act just like the bulbs you already love.
 They were excluded from the phase out because they're needed for special applications like those involving a lot of vibration.
 They are made to withstand voltage spikes and are given stronger filaments.

-While they do cost a little more than traditional incandescent bulbs, they also last about twice as long, so the extra cost basically washes out in the end and you can expect to replace bulbs less often.
+While they do cost a little more than traditional incandescent bulbs, they also last about 3-5 times as long, usually more than making up for the extra cost.
+And you can expect to replace bulbs less often.

 Alternately, if you don't mind a little less light in an area, choosing a rough service bulb at equal wattage to the bulb you're replacing lets you save some energy costs.